smithclay/lambdium/readme.md

 The function interacts with [headless Chromium](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) process using [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and a popular webdriver node.js client library.

-This is highly experimental and not all chromedriver functions will work.
+*This is highly experimental and not all chromedriver functions will work.
+Check [issues](https://github.com/smithclay/lambdium/issues) for known issues.*

 Since this Lambda function is written using node.js, you can run almost any script written for [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver).
+Example scripts can be found in the `examples` directory.

 ### Installation
 #### Fetching dependencies